mr-ravin/cerebral_lstm/README.md

     For the training loss graphs present in the research paper, see the below structure:
     ```
     |
-    |-data                                     # This directory contains dataset used for comparison.
+    |-data/                                     # This directory contains dataset used for comparison.
     |
-    |-loss_values                              # directory contains record of training loss for each model to perform comparative analysis.
+    |-loss_values/                              # Thisdirectory contains record of training loss for each model to perform comparative analysis.
           |
           |
           |- 2stack_lstm.txt